5 Reasons Why Dividend Investing Beats Capital Gains Investing

 Without this, you might be too eager to get in on any of the latest IPO craze your buddy wants you to buy.

-For instance, I think Gopro (GPRO) has a great brand and a good product, but its business just isn’t all that great.
+For instance, I think GoPro (GPRO) has a great brand and a good product, but its business just isn't all that great.

 Any framework that can avoid you purchasing a stock whose chart ends up looking like this, is a good framework.